 We’re often asked – what is a website redesign going to cost?
 The real question here is what is your current website costing you?

-People sometimes are shocked that a new website can cost more than $4000, but when they realise that upgrading their website could earn them thousands more in new business, that number quickly becomes a small investment.
+People sometimes are shocked that a new website can cost more than $4000, but when they realise that upgrading their website could earn them thousands more in new business each year, that number quickly becomes a small investment.

 4 Steps to re-designing your website

-When it’s time to redesign your website, we’ve had a lot of experience in making the process as smooth as possible, Here are 7 of the steps we take, so you can learn and take the hassle out of your next website redesign.
+When it comes time to redesign your website, we’ve had a lot of experience in making the process as smooth as possible.
+Here are 7 of the steps we take, so you can learn and take the hassle out of your next website redesign.